News & Resources

 • If the house doesn't sell for enough to pay off the mortgage, both parties are jointly responsible for paying the balance.

-• The new mortgage is processed as a purchase, even though it's technically a refinance.
+• Often referred to as a buyout, the new mortgage is processed as a purchase, even though it's technically a refinance.

-1. Both parties hold onto the house and continue to make their share of the mortgage payments.
+3. Both parties hold onto the house and continue to pay their share of the mortgage payments.

 • This is usually a last-resort option for couples going through divorce, perhaps because they can’t sell the home and neither party can afford to buy the other out.